 - Add in the eggs two at a time and mix on medium just until combined.

-- In another bowl, mix together 1/2 cup packed brown sugar and 2 tbsp of cinnamon and set aside.
+- In another bowl, mix together ½ cup packed brown sugar and 2 tablespoon of cinnamon and set aside.

 - Sprinkle the sugar, cinnamon mixture over the batter.